-3.9 Out-of-programme clinical experience (OOPE)
+Out-of-programme clinical experience (OOPE)

-Trainees may seek agreement for OOP to undertake clinical experience that has not been approved by the GMC and that will not contribute to award of a CCT or CESR(CP).
+Trainees may seek agreement for OOP to undertake clinical experience that has not been approved by the GMC and that will not contribute to award of a CCT or CESR (CP).
 In these circumstances, it is likely that the CCT date will need to be extended.
-During their Forensic Histopathology training, some trainees may wish to spend a period of training in a related clinical specialty such as paediatrics or oncology, etc. This is acceptable and should be undertaken as out-of-programme clinical experience (OOPE).
-However, such a period of training - although useful to the individual trainee in broadening their understanding of the relationship between Forensic Histopathology and the clinical specialties - will not be accepted by the Forensic Histopathology CSTC towards the requirements of the CCT.
+During their forensic histopathology training, some trainees may wish to spend a period of training in a related clinical specialty such as paediatrics or oncology.
+This is acceptable and should be undertaken as out-of-programme clinical experience (OOPE).
+However, such a period of training - although useful to the individual trainee in broadening their understanding of the relationship between forensic histopathology and the clinical specialties - will not be accepted by the Forensic Histopathology CSTC towards the requirements of the CCT.

-4. Quality Management
+4. Quality management

-The curriculum outlines the minimum Forensic Histopathology training requirements for delivery in a training programme.
-It guides educational supervisors (ES) as to what is required to deliver the curriculum and trainees in the learning and assessment methods required for satisfactory completion of training.
+The curriculum outlines the minimum forensic histopathology training requirements for delivery in a training programme.
+It guides educational supervisors (ES) as to what is required to deliver the curriculum, and trainees in the learning and assessment methods required for satisfactory completion of training.

-It is the responsibility of the TPD and their deanery, with the assistance of the regional STC to ensure that the programme delivers the depth and breadth of Forensic Histopathology training outlined in the curriculum.
-The TPD must ensure that each post within the programme is approved by GMC.
-Heads of Pathology School (HOPS) have a strategic overview of training in the Pathology specialties.
-They are responsible for ensuring that the delivery of education and training meets the College's and GMC agreed curriculum and is provided to the standards set by the College and GMC.
+It is the responsibility of the training programme director (TPD) and their deanery, with the assistance of the regional STC, to ensure that the programme delivers the depth and breadth of forensic histopathology training outlined in the curriculum.
+The TPD must ensure that each post within the programme is approved by the GMC.
+Heads of Pathology School (HOPS) have a strategic overview of training in the pathology specialties.
+They are responsible for ensuring that the delivery of education and training meets the College's and the GMC's agreed curriculum and is provided to the standards set by the College and the GMC.

-It is the responsibility of GMC to provide quality assurance for training programmes, and the responsibility of The Royal College of Pathologists through the Forensic Histopathology CSTC to ensure training programmes across the UK are able to deliver a balanced programme of training.
+It is the responsibility of the GMC to provide quality assurance for training programmes, and the responsibility of the Royal College of Pathologists through the Forensic Histopathology CSTC to ensure training programmes across the UK are able to deliver a balanced programme of training.